 In writing a research paper on Team Ministry in Church Planting, I spent a few pages defending the biblical foundations for team leadership.
 I thought that some of you nerdy types like me might enjoy this, so I have posted it below.
-Let me know your thoughts.
+Fair warning: this one’s boring.

 Unfortunately, space does not permit a full examination of the Bible’s teaching on team leadership.
 However, even a cursory reading of the Bible reveals that God prefers His followers to lead in relationships.
 Few are the occasions of single-person leadership, such as John the Baptist and Jonah.
 However, God Himself led even these men.
 Scripture very clearly illustrates the idea of team leadership, even from its beginning.
 In the first chapter of the Bible, the reader understands that creation is a team activity, with God the Father speaking (Genesis 1:1), the Son being the very Word of God (John 1:1), and with the Spirit presence, hovering over the waters (Genesis 1:2).
 The creation of man was a Trinitarian activity as well, as God makes clear in Genesis 1:26: “Let us make man in our image, after our likeness.”
 God uses team leadership from the very beginning.
 After creation, God enlists Adam’s help in cultivating the earth.
 Later, Moses and Aaron together lead the Israelites out of slavery in Egypt.
 Moses then mentors Joshua, his successor.
 Elijah mentors Elisha.
 Kenneth Gangel expounds on the nature of leadership in the Pentateuch: “Finding people whose hearts were right toward Him (Noah, Abraham), He developed a vertical relationship with those leaders, which affected their horizontal relationship with others.”
 Simply put, God led His leaders to lead others.
 This pattern continues on into the rest of the Old Testament as well.